-How I was introduced to website hosting
+How I got introduced to website hosting

 Before I started a virtual consultancy, a

 In the early days of social media, you could only access your profiles via an actual computer.
 So when helping companies “way back” then, if you knew how to use social media, the assumption was that you knew EVERYTHING about computers too.
-Thankfully, that led to some really great discoveries!
+Thankfully, that led to some great discoveries!

 During one of those “discoveries,” I learned about website hosting.